matt-lewton9/Portfolio-Website/_manufacturing/3dPrinting.md

 ---
-layout: post
+layout: project
-title: Test Post (title)
+title: 3D Printing
+when: "2020-Present"
 ---

-A banana is an edible fruit – botanically a berry – produced by several kinds of large herbaceous flowering plants in the genus Musa.
+3D Printing A banana is an edible fruit – botanically a berry – produced by several kinds of large herbaceous flowering plants in the genus Musa.

 In some countries, bananas used for cooking may be called "plantains",